 Sara Wakeling, Patient Advocate, UK.

-NexTGen is a Cancer Grand Challenges team funded by Cancer Research UK.
+NexTGen is a Cancer Grand Challenges team funded by Cancer Research UK, National Cancer Institute and The Mark Foundation for Cancer Research.

 We are proud to bring together a diverse team of researchers from leading global institutions across the United Kingdom, the United States of America and France.